Pandora’s Black Friday sale is live – and the savings are impressive

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The biggest sale event – Black Friday – in the shopping calendar – is the perfect time to tick off your fashion wishlist at a fraction of the cost.
+The biggest sale event in the shopping calendar, Black Friday is the perfect time to tick off your fashion wishlist at a fraction of the cost.
 When it comes to jewellery, Pandora’s Black Friday 2024 sale has landed with up to 30 per cent off.

 From personalised pieces to collaborations with the likes of Disney and Game of Thrones, there are styles to suit every taste, age and occasion.
 While the brand’s signature collection is full of timeless pieces, its new trend-led ‘essence’ range has won the label a whole new fan base on TikTok, thanks to chunky rings, pearl drop charms and more.